 For example, imagine a bunch of students sitting in classroom at Japan and you're talking about cowboys and Indians.
 They wouldn't be able to make head or tail of it, even if you just wanted to develop their comprehension or vocabulary.
 On the other hand, if you were to talk about samurai or meji restoration, the students have something very relevant and closer to home which helps them get involved in the subject apart from bringing out a familiarity and knowledge of it.

 This concept of stimulating the experience and knowledge of the students is known as background schema.
-This hold great potential during TEFL classes especially if you're working on their reading and comprehension skills.
+This hold great potential during teaching english in Spain especially if you're working on their reading and comprehension skills.

 How to make use of background schema theory

 • The schema theory starts off with a "lead in" which centers on a topic that the students are familiar about and banks on that familiarity while developing the class plan.